50 Years of The Museum at FIT: Part One with Valerie Steele, Patricia Mears, and Colleen Hill (View Transcript)

 MFIT Deputy Director Patricia Mears has gravitated more toward connoisseurship with exhibitions such as Madame Grès,Sphinx of Fashion (2008), and American Beauty: Aesthetics and Innovation in Fashion (2009).
 In 2016, curator Colleen Hill organized the imaginative exhibition Fairy Tale Fashion, which illustrated 15 classic fairy tales using fashions such as an 18th-century red hooded cape.

-Exhibitionism will also feature exhibitions originally displayed in the museum’s Fashion and Textile History Gallery.
-These include Black Fashion Designers (2016), curated by Ariele Elia and Elizabeth Way; Denim: Fashion’s Frontier (2016) and The Body: Fashion and Physique (2017), curated by Emma McClendon; and Force of Nature (2017), curated by Melissa Marra.
+Exhibitionism also featured exhibitions originally displayed in the museum’s Fashion and Textile History Gallery.
+These included Black Fashion Designers (2016), curated by Ariele Elia and Elizabeth Way; Denim: Fashion’s Frontier (2016) and The Body: Fashion and Physique (2017), curated by Emma McClendon; and Force of Nature (2017), curated by Melissa Marra.

-The exhibition is accompanied by a book of the same name, edited by Dr. Valerie Steele and Colleen Hill and published by Skira.
-Lavishly illustrated with looks from the show and photos of past installations, the book features essays by MFIT curators that provide greater context for each of the exhibitions featured.
-The publication will be available in February 2019.
+The exhibition was accompanied by a book of the same name, edited by Dr. Valerie Steele and Colleen Hill and published by Skira.
+Lavishly illustrated with looks from the show and photos of past installations, the book featured essays by MFIT curators that provide greater context for each of the exhibitions featured.
+The publication was released in February 2019.

 Exhibitionism: 50 Years of The Museum at FIT has been made possible thanks to the generosity of the Couture Council of The Museum at FIT.